 The 2021 entry from CMC, themed “Gamer’s Gonna Game,” was made possible by the generosity of CMC’s staff.
 The CMC entry included gifts such as a PlayStation 5, a Samsung UHD television, a Rocker brand-name gamer chair and many other gamer-related gifts.

-BATTLE OF THE BADGES — On December 11, the seventh annual Central Coast Battle of the Badges was held in Atascadero.
+On Dec.
+11, the seventh annual Central Coast Battle of the Badges was held in Atascadero.
 The annual charity event served as a fundraiser for various local organizations, and featured peace officer or firefighter athletes who competed against each other in boxing and mixed martial arts.

 California Men’s Colony (CMC) Correctional Officer Terry Cook, who is the event’s founder, and CMC Office Technician Sarah Meagher organized the 2021 Battle of the Badges in hopes of providing financial aid to the CMC Employee Benefit Fund (EBF), Operation Underground Railroad and the Atascadero Police Department (APD) K-9 Unit.